Equivariant formality of isotropic torus actions: Reductions

-In determining which toral isotropy actions are equivariantly formal, we would like to be able to replace $G$ with $\tG$ and the torus $S$ in $G$ with the identity component $\tS$ of its preimage in $\tG$, a torus of equal rank.
-Note that with these definitions, $\pi\-(S) = F\tS$.
+In determining which toral isotropy actions are equivariantly formal, we will show we can replace $G$ with $\tG$ and the connected isotropy subgroup $K$ (which we can take to be a torus) with the identity component $\defm{\tK_0}$ of its preimage $\defm{\wt K} = p\-K = F\tK_0$.